In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 South of Wilshire, Westwood Blvd becomes known locally as Tehrangeles, as the Western Hemisphere’s largest concentration of Persian restaurants is here.
 There are other types of food too.
 Besides restaurants, this is a very skippable and ugly part of the city.

 Taste of Tehran (the best Persian food on the street- counter service, featured on Top Chef), Saffron & Rose Ice Cream (Persian ice cream is completely different than anything you’ve tried.
-This is the most famous shop in the city), The Apple Pan (landmark hamburger shop famous for the Hickory Burger and apple pies- cash only and park in the nearby mall), Qin West (a rare Western Chinese restaurant with handmade noodles, you will be the only non-Chinese person here), Attari Sandwich Shop (basically a Persian deli- favorite spot of LA Times food critic Jonathan Gold)
+This is the most famous shop in the city), The Apple Pan (landmark hamburger shop famous for the Hickory Burger and apple pies- a relic of the 1940´s – park in the nearby mall and walk over), Qin West (a rare Western Chinese restaurant with handmade noodles, you will be the only non-Chinese person here), Attari Sandwich Shop (basically a Persian deli- favorite spot of LA Times food critic Jonathan Gold)

 A planned office community adjacent to the 20th Century Fox Studio (namesake of the area), there is little for the tourist to do here.
 Most people work in law, finance, real estate, or entertainment.
 The largest talent agencies: CAA and ICM are here.